aidswidjaja/study/index.md

 ### How much have you already completed?

 You can see our [Roadmap](roadmap.html) which contains our schedule and projected topics.
+In the future, a "Last modified" footer will be available as well.
+See this [GitHub issue](https://github.com/pmarsceill/just-the-docs/issues/166) and [pull request](https://github.com/pmarsceill/just-the-docs/pull/217) for more information.

 ### The content I want isn't available or hasn't been completed yet!